Nathnaelc/cs162-test/assignments/2_web_app.md

 3. Done

-Your assignment is to write a flask application which provides the functionality associated with a kanban board.
+Your assignment is to write a flask application which provides the functionality associated with a Kanban board.
 This includes:
 1. Creating a new task
 2. Moving tasks to different states
 3. Deleting tasks

-Please find a few example kanban board websites and use them so that you have a clear idea of what is needed.
+Please find a few example Kanban board websites and use them so that you have a clear idea of what is needed.
 (Note that the professional versions look much nicer and have many more bells and whistles than are asked for in this assignment!)